Simulation of angular resolution of a new electromagnetic sampling calorimeter: Results

-Focusing only on the angle reconstruction, we designed the detector with the smallest number of layers.
-Figure~\ref{fig:angle_reco_layer} (a) shows the angles reconstructed using the front 32 layers of the detector, which correspond to 6.2$X_{0}$, for 1-GeV photons.
-A fraction of the photons fail to be reconstructed because of insufficient information gathering caused by deeply penetrating photons without shower generation.
-The failed events are represented as a delta function near 0, and such events are removed by requiring the total energy deposit to be higher than 10~MeV, which is 1\% of the incident energy.
-The angular resolution of the front layer is estimated to be 1.30~$\pm$~0.01$^{\circ}$ when 1.9\% of the photons fail to be reconstructed.
+We study the dependency of the angle reconstruction on the number of front layers.
+Figure~\ref{fig:angle_reco_layer} (a) shows the reconstructed angular distribution for 1-GeV photons by using only the front 32 layers, which correspond to 6.2$X_{0}$.
+A fraction of the photons fails to be reconstructed because of insufficient information gathering caused by deeply penetrating photons without shower generation, where the fraction is estimated to be 1.9\%.
+The failed events are represented as a delta function near 0.
+Such events are removed by requiring the total energy deposit at the front layers to be higher than 10~MeV, which is 1\% of the incident energy.
+The angular resolution with the front 32 layers is estimated to be 1.30~$\pm$~0.01$^{\circ}$.
+The evolution of angular resolution degrades with the reduction of the number of layers used.